 How do chickens produce eggshells?

-According to Chickens and More, “The shell gland adds calcium carbonate to the outer layer of the egg, which takes about 20 hours to complete.
-The eggshell forms around the egg and hardens as it passes through the shell gland.”
+Hens produce eggshells using calcium carbonate in the shell gland, also known as the uterus.
+Chickens and More notes, “The shell gland adds calcium carbonate to the outer layer of the egg, which takes about 20 hours to complete.”
+The shell forms around the egg and hardens as it moves through the shell gland.

 What is the process for a chicken to lay an egg?